johanaarstein/am-lottieplayer/README.md

 - Upload Lottie JSON or dotLottie files to your *Media Library*
 - Drag & drop a Lottie JSON or dotLottie file
 - Insert a Lottie JSON or dotLottie animation from URL
-- Choose renderer, scaling, speed, size, background color, interactions and more from the block settings in Gutenberg.
+- Choose scaling, speed, size, background color, interactions and more from the block settings in Gutenberg.
 The same settings are accessible in the Divi Module menu, the Elementor Widget menu, the Flatsome UX Builder menu, and WPBakery menu.

 ## Installation